jawadahmed2/Application-Stack-Development-Docker/README.md

 ## Docker Compose File
    ### docker-compose.yml file contains the below configuration for Dockerfile and other databases
 ### 1. All Servers Container
-   - all-apps is configured using the following commands in yaml:
+   - all-apps are configured using the following commands in yaml:
   ```yaml
  all-apps:
     build: